nickyout/grunt-config-plus/README.md

 ```

 ### Config
-The config is the optional object passed as second parameter to grunt-config-plus, next to grunt itself.
+The config is the optional object passed as parameter to grunt-config-plus.

 #### Config properties
 The config may have the following properties: